CodistoConnect/CodistoConnect/README.md

 ssh $USER@$DOMAIN "wget -O install.sh https://qa.codisto.com/plugin/install && chmod +x ./install.sh && ./install.sh"
 ```

-You may also pipe to your shell of choice but that is discourage as things can go wrong
+You may also pipe to your shell of choice but that is discouraged as things can go wrong
 ``` bash
 ssh $USER@DOMAIN "wget -O - https://qa.codisto.com/plugin/install | $SHELL"
 ```